Field Day Blog Logo

 Charger Failure: Connections

 Sometimes in the field, technicians will cut the wires and use splicing to form a new connection.
 However, this is not an acceptable solution because the splice will eventually corrode and cause a poor connection, giving you a false charger failure.
-Whenever you need to replace the charger in a Hy-Brid Lifts HB Series machine, make sure you always replace the wires completely.
+Whenever you need to replace the charger in a Hy-Brid Lifts machine, make sure you always replace the wires completely.
 If you feel that you need to cut and splice the wires, always solder the wires together to ensure a proper connection.

-Want more information on scissor lift batteries?
-Discover the benefits of AGM batteries and check out these four scissor lift battery maintenance tips to keep your machines running in tip top shape.
+Check out these four scissor lift battery maintenance tips to keep your machines running in tip-top shape.

 Menu